-THDA Targeted Set-Aside - For the 2012 ESG program, THDA will allocate \$100,000 of ESG funding that does not require matching funds to the Tennessee Department of Mental Health and Developmental Disabilities (TDMHDD).
+THDA Targeted Set-Aside - For the 2013 ESG program, THDA will allocate \$100,000 of ESG funding that does not require matching funds to the Tennessee Department of Mental Health and Developmental Disabilities (TDMHDD).
 TDMHDD will use the ESG funds for homeless assistance and prevention activities through its established network of housing agencies providing services to clients being discharged from medical and mental health facilities.

-Chattanooga Set-Aside - For the 2012 ESG program, THDA will allocate \$84,000 to the City of Chattanooga, which has lost its direct ESG allocation from HUD.
+Chattanooga Set-Aside - For the 2013 ESG program, THDA will allocate \$84,000 to the City of Chattanooga, which has lost its direct ESG allocation from HUD.
+If the city of Chattanooga reverts to being a participating jurisdiction that receives a direct allocation from HUD, then THDA will no longer make this allocation.